WhitewidowScanner/whitewidow/README.md

 - Will be moving all .rb extension files into lib/core directory
 - Advanced searching, meaning multiple pages of Google, along with multiple parameter checking.
 - Ability to detect database type.
+- Using multiple search engines, such as DuckDuckGo, Google, Bing, Yahoo.
+This will prevent one search engine from taking the multiple searches as a threat and will give further anomity to the program.
+I will also be adding IP anomity with a built in proxy feature.
+This feature will ALWAYS be on, and will have a flag (--no-proxy) so
+That you can decide to not use a proxy.